Welcome to Spring 2026 season of Federal Way National Little League!

 Your player's age is defined by their 'league age' not their chronological age and division of play determines the player's league age.

-STEP THREE - Register your player using the online registration system.
+STEP THREE - Register your player using the FWNLL online registration system.

-The online system will let you add multiple players, pay all registration fees, express volunteer interest, and see team schedules once available.
+The online registration system lets you add multiple players, pay all registration fees, express volunteer interest, and see team schedules once available.

-Lower division players (T-ball, A, AA, Juniors and Seniors) can pick one In Person Registration Day to attend and have the required documents collected.
+Lower division players (T-ball, A, AA) and Juniors and Seniors players can upload required documents when registering or present documents at one in-person registration day in January and February.
 Lower division players/Junior and Senior players do not need to attend Player Assessments.

 There are two ways to show proof of your child's ability to play for FWNLL: School Enrollment Form or Residence Verification.